Node-reconfiguring multilayer networks of human brain function: Results

 The node-reconfiguring multilayer network leads to increased ROI homogeneity that the static Brainnetome ROIs or the filtered multiplex approach do not capture.
 In the multilayer approach, the optimized ROIs change from one time window to the next.
-To explore the magnitude of these changes, we calculate spatial consistency in two consecutive time windows using the ROIs obtained in the previous window (see Figs. \ref{fig:consistency_in_next_window} and \ref{fig:SI_consistency_in_next_window}).
-Note that, in case of the Brainnetome atlas, since the ROIs are static, the same ROIs are used for both windows.
-The drastic difference between data-driven and static ROIs is clearly visible in this visualization: while Brainnetome (and random) parcellations contains several ROIs with spatial consistency lower than zero, no such ROIs are present in the optimized parcellations.
+To explore how crucial the reoptimization of ROIs from one window to the next is for consistency, we calculate spatial consistency in two consecutive time windows using the ROIs obtained \emph{in the first window} for both windows (see Figure \ref{fig:consistency_in_next_window}).
+That is, we take ROIs defined in window $t$ and use those ROI boundaries on data in window $t+1$ in addition to window $t$.
+Note that, in the case of the Brainnetome atlas, where the ROIs are static, the same ROIs are always used for both windows.
+The drastic difference between data-driven and static ROIs is clearly visible in Figure \ref{fig:consistency_in_next_window}: while Brainnetome and random parcellations contain several ROIs with spatial consistency lower than zero, no such ROIs are present in the optimized parcellations.

-In all optimized parcellations, ROIs have on average notably higher consistency in the window where they have been defined than in the following window (Table \ref{table:consistency_in_next_window}).
+In all optimized parcellations, ROIs have, on average, notably higher consistency in the window where they have been defined than in the following window (Table \ref{table:consistency_in_next_window}).
 If this was caused by random fluctuations in voxel time series similarity, similar change should be visible also in Brainnetome and random ROIs.
 However, this is not the case: the mean relative change in consistency for Brainnetome and random ROIs is close to zero.
-This indicates that functionally homogeneous brain areas reconfigurate systematically also at short time scales of time windows, not only between cognitive tasks or different subjects.
+This indicates that functionally homogeneous brain areas reconfigure systematically also at short time scales of time windows, not only between cognitive tasks or different subjects.
+This means that ROI optimization is window-specific, and has to be done for each window separately.

 {}